egorbronnikov/egorbronnikov.github.io/_news/announcement_2025-2026.md

 related_posts: false
 ---

-In 2025-2026, I will be visiting IZA (Institute of Labor Economics) in Bonn (fall) and the University of Bonn (spring).
+In 2025-2026, I will be visiting IZA (Institute of Labor Economics) in Bonn (fall) and the University of Chicago (spring).